 On top of all that, Buddha Bowls are highly versatile, making them the perfect meal to use up all your leftover vegetables before the end of the week.
 Mix and match to your pleasure.

-That’s hard to beat!
+Now that’s hard to beat!

-HOW TO MAKE A BUDDHA BOWL
+HOW TO MAKE An Easy BUDDHA BOWL

 While the term might be a bit vague now as it’s been liberally adapted, there are still guidelines to perfecting the Buddha Bowl.
 Let’s take a look at the several key components to the Buddha Bowl.